Adaptive Coded Caching for Fair Delivery over Fading Channels: The Fair File Delivery Problem

 Our objective is to solve the \emph{fair file delivery} problem:

-where the utility function corresponds to the \emph{alpha fair} family of concave functions obtained by choosing:

-for some arbitrarily small $d>0$ (used to extend the domain of the functions to $x=0$).
-Tuning the value of $\alpha$ changes the shape of the utility function and consequently drives the system performance $\overline{\boldsymbol{r}}^*$ to different operating points: (i) $\alpha=0$ yields max sum delivery rate, (ii) $\alpha\to\infty$ yields max-min delivery rate \cite{mowalrand}, (iii) $\alpha = 1$ yields proportionally fair delivery rate \cite{pfscheduling}.
-Choosing $\alpha\in (0,1)$ leads to a tradeoff between max sum and proportionally fair delivery rates.
+where the utility function corresponds to the \emph{alpha fair} family of concave functions obtained by choosing: { for $w_k\in [0, 1]$ and }some arbitrarily small $d>0$ (used to extend the domain of the functions to $x=0$).
+Tuning the value of $\alpha$ changes the shape of the utility function and consequently drives the system performance $\overline{\boldsymbol{r}}^*$ to different operating points: {Let us first assume that $w_k = 1,\forall k$.
+Then:}(i) $\alpha=0$ yields max sum delivery rate, (ii) $\alpha\to\infty$ yields max-min delivery rate \cite{mowalrand}, (iii) $\alpha = 1$ yields proportionally fair delivery rate \cite{pfscheduling}.
+Choosing $\alpha\in (0,1)$ leads to a tradeoff between max sum and proportionally fair delivery rates. {We can achieve all other points in the region by using unequal values for the weights $w_k$.}

 The optimization \eqref{eq:problem} is designed to allow us tweak the performance of the system; we highlight its importance by an example.
 Suppose that for a 2-user system $\Lambda$ is given by the convex set shown on Fig. ~\ref{fig:example}.
-Different boundary points are obtained as solutions to \eqref{eq:problem}.
-If we choose $\alpha=0$, the system is operated at the point that maximizes the sum $\overline{r}_1+\overline{r}_2$.
+Different boundary points are obtained as solutions to \eqref{eq:problem}. {Let $w_k=1, \forall k$.} If we choose $\alpha=0$, the system is operated at the point that maximizes the sum $\overline{r}_1+\overline{r}_2$.
 The choice $\alpha\to\infty$ leads to the maximum $r$ such that $\overline{r}_1=\overline{r}_2=r$, while $\alpha=1$ maximizes the sum of logarithms.
 The operation point A is obtained when we always broadcast to all users at the weakest user rate and use \cite{maddah2013fundamental} for coded caching transmissions.
 Note that this results in a significant loss of efficiency due to the variations of the fading channel, and consequently A lies in the interior of $\Lambda$.
 To reach the boundary point that corresponds to $\alpha\to\infty$ we need to carefully group users together with good instantaneous channel quality but also serve users with poor average channel quality.
 This shows the necessity of our approach when using coded caching in realistic wireless channel conditions.